nhn/tui.calendar/docs/en/guide/migration-guide-v2.md

 - `week.futureTime.fontWeight`
 - `week.creationGuide.fontSize`
 - `week.creationGuide.fontWeight`
-- All of `week.dayGridSchedule` related theme
+- All of `week.dayGridSchedule` related properties

 The removed theme value can be applied using CSS instead.
 The following is the CSS file associated with the removed theme value.